-[Text originally commissioned in 2011 for the catalogue of an international traveling exhibition on museums of the 21st century that never materialized and for which I was never remunerated]
+[Text originally commissioned in 2011 by a Swiss art institution for an exhibition that never materialized and for which I never received payment]

 “Our client wanted a project that is ‘in the world.’”[i]